-Water Quality Measures: Middle Range Pond is a non-colored lake (average color 13 SPU) with an average SDT of 6.2 m (20.3 ft).
-The range of water column TP for Middle Range Pond is 5-12 parts per billion (ppb) with an average of 8 ppb, while Chla annual averages range from 2.3-6.9 ppb with an average of 4.1 ppb.
+Water Quality Measures: Middle Range Pond is a non-colored lake (average color 14 SPU) with an average SDT of 6.2 m (20.3 ft).
+The range of water column TP for Middle Range Pond is 5-12 parts per billion (ppb) with an average of 8 ppb, while Chla annual averages range from 2.2-6.4 ppb with an average of 3.9 ppb.
 Dissolved oxygen (DO) profiles show moderate DO depletion in deep areas of the lake.
-The potential for TP to leave the bottom sediments and become available to algae in the water column (internal loading) is low to moderate.
+The potential for TP to leave the bottom sediments and become available to algae in the water column (internal loading) is moderate based on sediment testing and historical bottom grab phosphorus concentrations.
 Oxygen levels below 5 parts per million (ppm) stress certain cold water fish and a persistent loss of oxygen may eliminate or reduce habitat for sensitive coldwater species.
-To date, there does not appear sufficient DO loss to seriously affect this habitat.
+Dissolved oxygen levels often go below 5 ppm throughout much of the deep, colder portions of the pond in late summer, which greatly reduces the amount of habitat available for coldwater fish.

-Cold water first species include brook trout, brown trout, rainbow trout, and lake trout.
+Cold water fish species include brook trout, brown trout, rainbow trout, and lake trout.
 Loon chicks have been observed in 2013, 2014, 2016 and 2019 with 2013 and 2019 showing two chicks present and one chick the other years.
 Presence of variable-leaf milfoil, an invasive aquatic plant, was confirmed in 2004 and it was determined to be eradicated in 2011.